ZacBlanco/zacblanco.github.io/education/analytical-physics-124/notes.md

 > $$ \Delta V = BV_0\Delta T $$

-The change in volume of an object due to a change in temperature. $$ B $$ is a constant that we defined above. $$ V_0 $$ is the inital volume of the object. $$ \Delta T $$ is simply the change in temperature, typically in Celsius or Kelvin.
+The change in volume of an object due to a change in temperature. $$ B $$ is a constant that we defined above. $$ V_0 $$ is the initial volume of the object. $$ \Delta T $$ is simply the change in temperature, typically in Celsius or Kelvin.

 ##### Heat Required for Phase Change